1. Get access

 Which Ion version do you have?

-You can have one of two versions of Ion on your contract.
-API operations use the codename values that Akamai established for these versions during development:
+You can have one of two versions of Ion on your contract: Ion Premier or Ion Standard.
+API operations use codename values to differentiate between versions:

 • Ion Premier.
 SPM